TedHusted/awake/awake.md/awake.md

 ###

-“I’m confused,” says Dr. Marquez.
-“You decided to meet with the NTSB because you were afraid that your in-law is being gaslit.”
+“I’m confused, Harper” says Dr. Marquez.
+“You decided to meet with the NTSB because you were afraid that your sibling-in-law is being gaslit.”

-“Elena Vargas is the Chief Experience Officer at Pulse,” injects Carla.
-“It seems  strange that her memory of the call is different in one specific way.”
+Carla speaks up, “Elena Vargas is the Chief Experience Officer at Pulse.
+It seems  strange that her memory of the call is different in one specific way.”

 “Usually, if the recording passes AI detection, then the person simply mis-remembers,” says Marquez.